TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 {% include candid-image.html src="/assets/images/databases/tenant-project-issue.png" alt="Tenant-Project-Issue data model" %}

 Here's a basic data model for the GitHub Project Issues example of a Grid View that we looked at [last time]({% link _drafts/database-grid-view.md %}).
 The image is from the [Postgres](https://www.postgresql.org/) database [ERD design tool](https://www.pgadmin.org/docs/pgadmin4/development/erd_tool.html).
-I'll be using Postgres for my examples but the same basic principles apply to any relational database.
+We're starting off simple.
+No custom fields and only a handful of hard coded fields.
+I'll be using Postgres for my examples, but the same basic principles apply to any relational database.

 ## Basic Schema